Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Introduction

-\item[C.] \textit{High numerical performance.} We conduct some numerical experiments and compare {\tt PSNP} with several algorithms proposed for solving the $L_q$ norm regularized optimization.
-The results demonstrate that {\tt PSNP} is capable of delivering desirable sparse solutions in terms of the accuracy as well as running relatively fast. \end{itemize}
+\item[C.] \textit{High numerical performance.} We conduct some numerical experiments and compare {PSNP} and {PCSNP} with several algorithms proposed for solving the $L_q$ norm regularized optimization.
+The results demonstrate that {PSNP} and {PCSNP} are capable of delivering desirable sparse solutions in terms of accuracy as well as running relatively fast. \end{itemize}